500th Air Defense Group: Cold War

 When the 67th Tactical Reconnaissance Group was reactivated in 1947, the 500th Air Service Group once again activated to support it.
 The 500th was inactivated and replaced by 67th Airdrome Group, 67th Station Medical Group, and 67th Maintenance & Supply Group in the experimental Wing Base reorganization of 1947 (Hobson Plan), which was designed to unify control at air bases The group was disbanded in 1948.

-The group was reconstituted, redesignated as the 500th Air Defense Group, and activated at Greater Pittsburgh Airport 18 February 1953 with responsibility for air defense of Western Pennsylvania.
-It was assigned the 71st Fighter-Interceptor Squadron, which was already stationed at Greater Pittsburgh Airport, and flying F-86 Sabres, as its operational component.
+The group was reconstituted, redesignated as the 500th Air Defense Group, and activated at Greater Pittsburgh Airport on 18 February 1953 with responsibility for air defense of Western Pennsylvania.
+It was assigned the 71st Fighter-Interceptor Squadron, which was already stationed at Greater Pittsburgh Airport, and flying North American F-86 Sabres, as its operational component.
 The 71st had been assigned directly to the 4708th Defense Wing.
 The group also replaced the 81st Air Base Squadron as host organization for USAF portion of Greater Pittsburgh Airport.
 The group was assigned three squadrons to perform its support responsibilities.
 The group was inactivated and replaced by 54th Fighter-Interceptor Group in 1955 as part of ADC's Project Arrow, which was designed to bring back on the active list the fighter units which had compiled memorable records in the two world wars.
 The group was disbanded once again in 1984.